MacOS version history: Mac OS X 10.7 Lion

-Version 10.8: "Mountain Lion"
+OS X 10.8 Mountain Lion

 OS X Mountain Lion was released on July 25, 2012.
 It incorporates some features seen in iOS 5, which include Game Center, support for iMessage in the new Messages messaging application, and Reminders as a to-do list app separate from iCal (which is renamed as Calendar, like the iOS app).
 It also includes support for storing iWork documents in iCloud.
-2GB of memory is required.
-Notification Center, which makes its debut in Mountain Lion, is a desktop version similar to the one in iOS 5.0 and higher.
+2 GB of memory is required.
 Application pop-ups are now concentrated on the corner of the screen, and the Center itself is pulled from the right side of the screen.
 Mountain Lion also includes more Chinese features, including support for Baidu as an option for Safari search engine.
 Notification Center is added, providing an overview of alerts from applications.
-Notes is added, as an application separate from Mail, synching with its iOS counterpart through the iCloud service.
+It is a desktop version similar to the one in iOS 5.0 and higher.
+Notes is added, as an application separate from Mail, syncing with its iOS counterpart through the iCloud service.
 Messages, an instant messaging software application, replaces iChat.

-Version 10.9: "Mavericks"
+OS X 10.9 Mavericks

 OS X Mavericks was released on October 22, 2013, as a free update through the Mac App Store worldwide.

 It placed emphasis on battery life, Finder enhancements, other enhancements for power users, and continued iCloud integration, as well as bringing more of Apple's iOS apps to the OS X platform. iBooks and Apple Maps applications were added.
-Mavericks requires 2GB of memory to operate.
+Mavericks requires 2 GB of memory to operate.
 It is the first version named under Apple's then-new theme of places in California, dubbed Mavericks after the surfing location.
 Unlike previous versions of OS X, which had progressively decreasing prices since 10.6, 10.9 was available at no charge to all users of compatible systems running Snow Leopard (10.6) or later, beginning Apple's policy of free upgrades for life on its operating system and business software.

-Version 10.10: "Yosemite"
+OS X 10.10 Yosemite

 OS X Yosemite was released to the general public on October 16, 2014, as a free update through the Mac App Store worldwide.
 It featured a major overhaul of user interface, replaced skeuomorphism with flat graphic design and blurred translucency effects, following the aesthetic introduced with iOS 7.
 It introduced features called Continuity and Handoff, which allow for tighter integration between paired OS X and iOS devices: the user can handle phone calls or text messages on either their Mac or their iPhone, and edit the same Pages document on either their Mac or their iPad.
 A later update of the OS included Photos as a replacement for iPhoto and Aperture.